jonorichards/jonorichards.github.io/_pages/about.md

 Work in progress**
 Hello I'm Jono, a Sound Designer, Creative Technologist and Community Arts Practitioner based in Sheffield UK.
+I am both an artist and a creative problem solver, enjoying the challenge of finding technical solutions.
 I provide sound and technology for installations, games, commercials, sample libraries, film and theatre projects.
 As an arts practitioner, I offer workshop sessions as well as bespoke technical solutions with a focus on accessibility.

 I am experienced in both audio and visual system design using tools such as MaxMSP, Unreal/Wwise and TouchDesigner.
-I have over 25 years experience in studio technology and techniques, having worked as a [solo artist](https://soundcloud.com/johnnysideways) and collaborator on many projects.
+I hold an [MSc in Sound & Music for Interactive Games](https://leedsbeckett.ac.uk/courses/sound-music-interactive-games-msc/) with Destiction from [leeds Beckett University](https://www.leedsbeckett.ac.uk) and have over 25 years experience in studio technology and techniques, having worked as a [solo artist](https://soundcloud.com/johnnysideways) and collaborator on many projects.
 Throughout this time I have worked with numerous teams and professionals across multiple disciplines in the arts.

 I would love to hear about your project, perhaps we could work together..

 ## Key Skills

-Here are some of my key tools and skills:
+Here are some of my key skills and toolsets:

-* Max MSP
-* Touch Designer
-* Unreal Engine
-* Wwise
+* System Design - MaxMSP, Touchdesigner, Arduino
-* Reaper
+* Game Audio - Unreal Engine, Wwise, Unity, Fmod, Reaper
-* Ableton Live
+* Music and Audio Production - Ableton Live, Logic Pro,
-* Microcontrollers (ie Arduino, ESP32)
-* Izotope RX
+* Audio Mastering & Post Production - Izotope RX